-Each person Notice following discovery of breach individually In plain language A. A brief breach description, including date and the date of B. types of unsecured PHI that were involved C. steps the individual should take to protect themselves D. what the Organization is doing to investigate, mitigate harm to individuals, and to protect against further Breaches; and E. Contact procedures In writing by first class mail or by email if the affected individual has consented to such notice.
-Additional notice in urgent situations, it may do so by telephone or other means in addition to the written notice Substitute notice no later than 60 days after the end of the calendar year in which the Breach es were discovered (March 1 or February 29th in a leap year).
-HHS In addition to content required for individual notice, Information Required on Current HHS report includes Entity Contact, BA Contact if Occurred at BA, Number of individuals impacted, safeguards placed prior to breach, mitigation efforts, safeguards placed after breach, number of individuals impacted Completion of online form on the HHS website 1 or February 29 th 1 or February 29 th in a leap year).
-Occurred at BA, Number of individuals impacted, safeguards placed prior to breach, mitigation efforts, safeguards placed after breach, number of
+IF Notification To Timing Content Means of Notice Number of Individuals impacted is less than 500 Each person individually Without unreasonable delay and in no case later than 60 days following discovery of breach In plain language A. A brief breach description, including date and the date of B. types of unsecured PHI that were involved C. steps the individual should take to protect themselves D. what the Organization is doing to investigate, mitigate harm to individuals, and to protect against further Breaches; and E. Contact procedures In writing by first class mail or by email if the affected individual has consented to such notice.
+Additional notice in urgent situations, it may do so by telephone or other means in addition to the written notice Substitute notice HHS no later than 60 days after the end of the calendar year in which the Breach es were discovered (March 1 or February 29th in a leap year).
+In addition to content required for individual notice, Information Required on Current HHS report includes Entity Contact, BA Contact if Occurred at BA, Number of individuals impacted, safeguards placed prior to breach, mitigation efforts, safeguards placed after breach, number of individuals impacted Completion of online form on the HHS website

-Number of Individuals Impacted is greater than 500 in any State or jurisdiction Prominent Media Outlet serving the areas where impacted individuals reside without unreasonable delay and in no case later than 60 days following the discovery of a Breach In plain language: A. A brief breach description, including date and the date of B. types of unsecured PHI that were involved C. steps the individual should take to protect themselves D. what the Organization is doing to investigate, mitigate harm to individuals, and to protect against further Breaches; Contact media and provide information to be included in publication and E. Contact procedures HHS without unreasonable delay and in no case later than 60 days following the discovery of a Breach In addition to content required for media notice, Information Required on Current HHS report includes Entity Contact, BA Contact if Occurred at BA, Number of individuals impacted, safeguards placed prior to breach, mitigation efforts, safeguards placed after breach, number of individuals impacted Completion of online form on the HHS website
+Number of Prominent without In plain language: Contact media

+Individual s Media Outlet unreasonable delay A. A brief breach and provide

+Impacted is serving the and in no case later description, including date information to

+greater than areas where than 60 days and the date of be included in

+500 in any impacted following the B. types of unsecured PHI publication

+State or individual s discovery of a that were involved

+jurisdiction reside Breach C. steps the individual

+should take to protect

+themselves

+D. what the Organization

+is doing to investigate,

+mitigate harm to

+individual s, and to protect

+against further Breach es;

+and

+E. Contact procedures

+HHS without In addition to content Completion of

+unreasonable delay required for media notice, online form on

+and in no case later Information Required on the HHS website

+than 60 days Current HHS report

+following the includes Entity Contact, BA

+discovery of a Contact if Occurred at BA,

+Breach Number of individual s

+impacted, safeguards

+placed prior to breach ,

+mitigation efforts,

+safeguards placed after

+breach , number of

+individual s impacted